cms-tau-pog/TauFW/PicoProducer/README.md

 This help function automatically sets the default paths for new users, based on the host and user name.

 ### Analysis module
-Detailed instructions to create an analysis module are provided [in the README](python/analysis/).
+Detailed instructions to create an analysis module are provided [in the README of `python/analysis`](python/analysis/#PicoProducer-Analysis-Code).

-If you want to share your analysis module (e.g. for TauPOG measurements), please make a new directory in [`python/analysis`](python/analysis), where you save your analysis modules with a [`Module`](https://github.com/cms-nanoAOD/nanoAOD-tools/blob/master/python/postprocessing/framework/eventloop.py) subclass.
+If you want to share your analysis module (e.g. for TauPOG measurements), please make a new directory in `python/analysis`, where you save your analysis modules with a [`Module`](https://github.com/cms-nanoAOD/nanoAOD-tools/blob/master/python/postprocessing/framework/eventloop.py) subclass.
 For example, reusing the full examples:
 ```